 Real-Time Processing With FPGAs: A Strategic Advantage in Defense

-When it comes to imaging or perception applications in the defense industry, the cost of latency can mean a strategic advantage or mission failure.
-Defense imaging applications such as situational awareness, missile guidance, or image processing for sensor-enabled weapons require significantly faster processing and decision-making capabilities than machine vision inspection, for example.
+When it comes to imaging and perception applications in defense, the cost of latency can mean a strategic advantage or mission failure.
+Consider defense imaging applications such as situational awareness, missile guidance, and object detection, where a raw image is transformed into knowledge through image/AI processing.
+Processing latency is a critical component of the system’s reaction time and determines success or failure.

 Shorter Processing Pipelines = Faster Feedback